elastic/beats/kubebeat/README.md

     API server listening at: [::]:40000
 Use your favorite IDE to connect to the debugger on `localhost:40000` (for example [Goland](https://www.jetbrains.com/help/go/attach-to-running-go-processes-with-debugger.html#step-3-create-the-remote-run-debug-configuration-on-the-client-computer))

+### Open questions

+1. Could we use some code from `kube-mgmt`/`gatekeeper`/`metricbeat` to do the kube-api querying and data management?
+2. How should we integrate this to the agent?
+3. ... many more

 # {Beat}